 This study is a case study using a mixed methods approach.
 According to Creswell (1994), for the quantitative researcher, the only reality is the one created by the researcher.
 On the other hand, the qualitative researcher reports the realities and relies on the participants for interpretation.
 Stake states "we (case study researchers) try not to disturb the ordinary activity of the case, not to test, not to interview, if we can get the information we want by discrete observation or examination of records" (Stake, 1995, p.
 12).
 According to Creswell (1994), case studies are a strategy of inquiry in which the researcher explores in depth a program, event, activity, process, or one or more individuals.
-This case study looked at four completers effectiveness in the classroom and is a multi-site, mixed methods collective case study.
+This case study looked at six completers effectiveness in the classroom and is a multi-site, mixed methods collective case study.
 Collective case studies offer the advantage of allowing comparisons to be made across several cases and/or replication.

-Sample: The school district included in this case study was a sample of convenience.
-However, the school district employs a large number of new University of Central Missouri (UCM) teacher education graduates.
-The pilot case study took place in a large urban school district with over 17,000 students and 29 schools.
-This study focused on three school building sites: an elementary school, a middle school, and a high school.
+Sample: The school districts included in this case study were a sample of convenience.
+However, the two school districts employ a large number of new University of Central Missouri (UCM) teacher education graduates.
+The pilot case study took place in a large urban school district with over 17,000 students and 29 schools as well as a rural school district of approximately 1,000 students and 3 buildings..
+This study focused on three school building sites: an elementary school, three middle schools, and a high school.
 Participants were in their first or second year of teaching.

 Description of participants.
 In the first phase, participants were first and second year classroom teachers in the same district (n=4).
 There were two elementary teachers, one middle school, and one high school teacher.
+In the second phase, there were two middle school teachers (n=2) in different districts, one rural and one urban.

 Data collection instruments.
-For the collective case study, semi-structured in-depth interviews were conducted during the Spring 2020 semester.
-Classroom observations using the MEES (Appendix A) were also employed.
+For the collective case study, semi-structured in-depth interviews were conducted during each phase of the pilot.
+Classroom observations using the MEES

+(Appendix A) were also employed.
 Teacher-created units of study were submitted, including student pre and post data to see student growth on the identified unit standard.
 Artifacts were collected for the case study, including teacher candidate responses to reflection questions and perceptual data on to what degree the collective case study gathered the data it needed to determine teacher impact.
 Participants were provided with Participant Handbooks (Appendix B) at the beginning of the case study.

-Table 1: Pilot Case Study Sample
+Table 2: Phase 2 Pilot Case Study Sample